NixOS/nixos-homepage/core/src/pages/privacy.md

 ### Storage Duration

 Unless a more specific storage period is specified within this privacy policy, your personal data will remain with us until the purpose for data processing no longer applies.
-If you assert a legitimate request for deletion or revoke your consent to data processing, your data will be deleted unless we have other legally permissible reasons for storing your personal data (e.g., retention periods under tax or comm ercial law); in the latter case, deletion will take place after these reasons have ceased to apply.
+If you assert a legitimate request for deletion or revoke your consent to data processing, your data will be deleted unless we have other legally permissible reasons for storing your personal data (e.g., retention periods under tax or commercial law); in the latter case, deletion will take place after these reasons have ceased to apply.

 ### General Information on the Legal Bases for Data Processing on This Website

 If you have consented to data processing, we process your personal data based on Art.
 6 para.
 1 lit. a GDPR or Art.
 9 para.
 2 lit. a GDP R, provided that special categories of data under Art.
 9 para.
 1 GDPR are processed.
-In the case of express consent to the transfer of pers onal data to third countries, data processing is also based on Art.
+In the case of express consent to the transfer of personal data to third countries, data processing is also based on Art.
 49 para.
 1 lit. a GDPR.
 If you have consented to the storage of cookies or access to information on your device (e.g., via device fingerprinting), data processing also takes place on the basis of § 25 para.
 1 T DDDG.
 Consent is revocable at any time.
 If your data is required for the fulfillment of a contract or for the implementation of pre-contrac tual measures, we process your data based on Art.
 6 para.
-1 lit. b GDPR.
-Furthermore, we process your data if it is required to fulfill a l egal obligation on the basis of Art.
+1 lit. b.
+GDPR.
+Furthermore, we process your data if it is required to fulfill a legal obligation on the basis of Art.
 6 para.
 1 lit. c GDPR.
 Data processing may also be based on our legitimate interest pursuant to Art.
 6 para.
 1 lit. f GDPR.
 The relevant legal basis in each individual case will be explained in the following sections of this privacy policy.< /p>

 ### Recipients of Personal Data

 In the course of our business activities, we cooperate with various external entities.
 In some cases, this also requires the transfer of personal data to these external parties.
-We only share personal data with external parties if it is necessary for fulfilling a contract, i f we are legally obligated (e.g., transfer of data to tax authorities), if we have a legitimate interest under Art.
+We only share personal data with external parties if it is necessary for fulfilling a contract, if we are legally obligated (e.g., transfer of data to tax authorities), if we have a legitimate interest under Art.
 6 para.
-1 lit. f GDPR i n sharing the data, or if another legal basis permits the transfer.
+1 lit. f GDPR in. sharing the data, or if another legal basis permits the transfer.
 When using processors, we share our customers’ personal data only based on a valid processing agreement.
 In the case of joint processing, a joint processing agreement is concluded.

 ### Revocation of Your Consent to Data Processing